 Numismatic Hall

-The Hall of coins at the Jordanian Heritage Museum was established in 2002 .
-It was opened by His Majesty King Abdullah II.
+The Hall of Coins at the Jordanian Heritage Museum was established in 2002, and it was officially opened by His Majesty King Abdullah II.
+A national team from the Jordan Heritage Museum and the Institute of Archaeology and Anthropology at Yarmouk University contributed to the design and implementation of this work.

-A national team from the Jordan Heritage Museum and the Institute of Archaeology and anthropology at Yarmouk University contributed to the design and implementation of this work.
-The hall includes eleven cabinets containing coins from different eras in successive chronologies from the pre-Numismatic era to the Islamic periods, in addition to many shells, beads and ornaments from bracelets, collars and lambs decorated with coins.
+The hall includes eleven cabinets containing coins from different eras in successive chronologies, from the pre-Numismatic era to the Islamic periods, in addition to:

 archo-logo-en.png